 Grayish in color with a bold black trim, my Kelty Redwing 2900 has more than proven itself over the years.
 At the time I bought it, I had absolutely no way of knowing how dependable, practical, fearless, faithful and wise this backpack truly was.
 And now I simply refuse to go anywhere without it.

-On that very day I decided never to travel without Redwing by my side.
+After we did escape, I decided never to travel without Redwing by my side.

 And this past May, after my backpack suffered two violent knife slashes at the hands of an Austrian customs official, it still refused to quit traveling.
 (As a side note: I am offering a $500 reward to anyone who can bring me the official that attacked my backpack.
 It happened on May 25th, 2009 in the Vienna airport.)